Scripture Passage: James 1:21-25

 We cannot grow as Christians if we are not actively studying the Word of God.
 It’s not enough to know facts about and within Scripture.
-When we go to the Bible to extract truth, we fail; rather, we must receive the truth, welcome it in.
+When we go to the Bible to extract truth, we fail; rather, we must receive the truth and welcome it in.

 The Book of James shows us how to understand the Bible, and reveals four ways to welcome the Word of God.